Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 One of the most notable is the Hosokawa Mansion, a former residence of the Hosokawa clan that Kiyomasa helped build.

-Visitors can explore the mansion and see several artifacts related to Kiyomasa, including his armor and weapons.
+Visitors can explore the mansion and see several artefacts related to Kiyomasa, including his armour and weapons.

 The mansion also features several gardens and a tea house, making it a great place to relax and enjoy the scenery.